altera2015/linalg/README.md

 A Simple Linear Algebra Package.

 This package is intended to be a portable easy to use linear algebra package.
-It does not have any dependencies outside of flutter itself, thus making it portable and easy to integrate.
+It does not have any dependencies outside of Dart itself, thus making it portable and easy to integrate.

 Our goal is to keep the code readable, documented and maintainable.